 The best deterrent of all

 Finally, we’d recommend that your home is secured by a monitored alarm and make sure the alarm box is fitted in a visible place.
-When we asked reformed burglars what would deter them from breaking into a property, 93% put an ADT monitored alarm at the top of their list.

 So, how secure is the outside of your home?